mlberkeley/nmep/index.md

 Welcome everyone!
 In the New Member Education Program (NMEP), we'll be paving a sturdy ML foundation for you—from classical ML to diffusion models.
 Come hungry to learn and get to know the rest of your class!

-Your instructors this semester are Tejas Prabhune and Tim Xie!
+Your instructor this semester is Sara Eginova!

 ### Schedule